 Furthermore, in a letter dated 4 March 1948, written on his behalf, in which Shoghi Effendi is commenting on the importance of sending full reports of Bahá’í troublesome difficulties, we read the following: ‘[H]e often senses a situation or condition without having any detailed knowledge of it.’
 (UD 449) Does an ordinary person have this kind of perception?
 He, nevertheless, has added that full reports must be sent anyway.

 In Some Answered Questions, there is a chapter about infallibility.* ‘Abdu’l-Bahá says that there are two kinds, essential infallibility and acquired or conferred infallibility.
 The possessor of essential infallibility has the power of revelation, while the possessor of conferred infallibility receives inspiration.
 He explains this truth by using the Sun as an example.
 The Sun does not have to acquire its light from another source; it has essential light.
 The Moon, however, receives its light from the Sun; it has conferred light.
 According to this metaphor, ‘Abdu’l-Bahá is the Moon, which receives light, or inspiration, from the Manifestation of God.
 Shoghi Effendi would have been horrified if we said that he was a second Moon.
-Bahá’u’lláh has given to ‘Abdu’l-Bahá the title of ‘Him round Whom all names revolve.’
+Bahá’u’lláh has given ‘Abdu’l-Bahá the title of ‘Him round Whom all names revolve.’
 (TB 225) Therefore, Shoghi Effendi regarded himself as a satellite, revolving around the Moon, the Centre of the Covenant.

 This satellite received light directly from the Sun, for it is written in the Will and Testament that ‘The sacred and youthful branch, the Guardian of the Cause of God, as well as the Universal House of Justice, to be universally elected and established, are both under the care and protection of the Abhá Beauty, under the shelter and unerring guidance of … the Exalted One’ (WTA 11).
 Accordingly, the Universal House of Justice is another, separate satellite, receiving inspiration and guidance directly from the Sun of this Dispensation.